Beluga Logo

 Beluga Symbol

-The Synergy Group acquired the old Ussuriisky Balsam plant in 2002 and at the same time began to produce products – elite vodka using improved technology.
-The brand’s trademark is the use in the production of artesian water and threefold filtration of vodka – through sand, please, silver.
+The Synergy Group acquired the old Ussuriisky Balsam plant in 2002 and began producing elite vodka using improved technology.
+The brand’s trademark is the use of artesian water and threefold filtration of vodka through sand, peat, and silver.
 For products that will be exported, the fourth filter, cotton, is also required.
 The alcohol goes through an aging process.

-The brand gradually bought out five more distilleries and a winery, expanding its range, including liqueurs, cognacs, wines, liqueurs, tequila, rum, brandy, and other drinks.
+The brand gradually acquired five more distilleries and a winery, expanding its range to include liqueurs, cognacs, wines, tequila, rum, brandy, and other beverages.

-The Beluga logo is the embodiment of a luxurious life in Russian.
+The Beluga logo embodies a luxurious lifestyle in Russia.
 Sturgeon caviar was the most famous elite snack, so the image on the golden beluga’s emblem, whose caviar is unrivaled on the market, emphasizes the chic.

 What is Beluga?